-To create the side/end of the window box, I used the remaining 20” piece of the 1”x6” board.
-I used my miter saw with the blade rotated 15° to cut this piece in half on an angle to create the two end pieces.
-Then I measured the distance across the bottom of the end of the window box (see yellow line in the side view picture above), and cut the 90° angle accordingly.
+- Create the end of your window box using the remaining 20” piece of 1”x6”.
+Use a miter saw with the blade rotated 15° to cut this piece in half on an angle to create the two end pieces.
+Measure the length needed at the bottom (see the yellow line in the picture below), and cut the 90° angle accordingly.

 Staining the Window Boxes

-Then, we used Tapcon Concrete Anchors (¼” x 2-¾”) to attach the brackets for window boxes to the house.
-The packaging will tell you exactly which masonry drill bit you will need (or it might actually be included).
+Then, we used the Tapcon Concrete Anchors to attach the brackets to the house (make sure they’re level!).
+The packaging will tell you exactly which masonry drill bit you will need, or it might actually be included.